mrblue223/TryHackMe/Whiterose/write_up.md

  ![Alt text for the image](root_hash.png)

-The second part, here we target the line with the command allowing us to execute that specifies the sudoedit command:
+The second part lets you change /etc/sudoers, here we target the line with the command allowing us to execute that specifies the sudoedit command:

     web ALL=(root) NOPASSWD: sudoedit /etc/nginx/sites-available/admin.cyprusbank.thm

 and replace it with the following:

     web ALL=(root) NOPASSWD: ALL

+This makes it so any user can login as root with no passwords

 ![Alt text for the image](edit.png)